librenms/librenms/doc/Extensions/Services.md

 ## Performance data

 By default, the check-services script will collect all performance data that the Nagios script returns and display each datasource on a separate graph.
+LibreNMS expects scripts to return using Nagios convention for the response message structure: [AEN200](https://nagios-plugins.org/doc/guidelines.html#AEN200)

 However for some modules it would be better if some of this information was consolidated on a single graph.
 An example is the ICMP check.
 This check returns: Round Trip Average (rta), Round Trip Min (rtmin) and Round Trip Max (rtmax).
 These have been combined onto a single graph.